jsmecham/nova-rubocop/README.md

 # RuboCop Extension for Nova

-Provides integration with RuboCop to lint (and optionally, fix) your Ruby source files.
+Provides integration with RuboCop to lint your Ruby source files.

 ## Features